Pondidum/pondidum.github.io/_posts/2019-01-28-nomad-rabbitmq-consul-cluster.md

 }
 ```

 The `env` section is pretty self-explanatory; they are environment variables to pass to the container.
-As Consul is running on the Nomad host, we use the Nomad interpolation attribute to specify the IP to use.
+As Consul is running on the Nomad host, we use the Nomad interpolation attribute to specify the IP of the current host, and we also set the `RABBITMQ_ERLANG_COOKIE` to a specific value.
+In a production environment, you should be setting this value to something unguessable, possibly using the [Vault intergration](https://www.nomadproject.io/docs/job-specification/vault.html) in Nomad to fetch a token.

 ```bash
 env {